baldeosinghm/baldeosinghm-netlify/site/content/post/second.md

 Petition Pronto is a web application that allows students at Allegheny College to submit a petition to professors (petitions are student submitted forms requesting approval to add additional classes, remove classes, etc.).
-Professors are notified that a petition request was submitted and decide whether or not to approve the petitions or not.
-Depending on the decision, an email will be sent to the student notifying them that their peition was either approved or not.
-Currently, our program only runs locally and so students will have to access the tool from the terminal.
+Professors are notified by the website via an email that a petition request was submitted and decide whether or not to approve the petitions or not.
+Depending on the decision, an email will be sent to the student notifying them that their petition was either approved or not.
+Currently, our program runs locally and so students will have to access the tool from the terminal.
 To run the program, one would:

 1. Navigate to the `\src` folder in terminal
 2. Run `python3 app.py` (assuming python3 is installed)